AN INTERPRETIVE CROSSROADS

 - deciding—without drama—to start saving $25/week and actually doing it

-- making a simple routine that stabilizes your nervous system: sleep, meals, walking, sunlight
+- creating a simple routine that steadies your system: sleep, meals, walking, sunlight

-- a tangible “seed” of stability you can hold in your hand
+- receiving a tangible “seed” of stability you can hold in your hand

 Imbalanced Expressions